nicoferreyra/people-pictures/readme.md

 ## Getting Started

-Get the project from the Git repository
+Get the project from Git repository
 ```
 git clone https://github.com/niko-air/people-pictures.git
 ```

-Move to the project folder
+Change to project folder
 ```
 cd people-pictures
 ```

-Fetch all branches from remote repositories and move to develop branch
+Fetch all branches from remote repository and change to 'develop' branch
 ```
 git fetch --all
 git checkout develop